-Ski Resorts Outside Salt Lake City
+Ski Resorts Near Salt Lake City

 Visitors to Salt Lake City could easily make a day trip to any of these ski resorts; locals certainly do!
 Of course, every resort on this list is excellent, and I’m certain any would enjoy them!

-The terrain is more gradual than most of the resorts in the area, and it is well suited to intermediates looking for lessons.
+The terrain is more gradual than most resorts in the area, and it is well suited to intermediates looking for lessons.
 The resort has managed to carve out a niche in the ski community through its high level of service, attracting visitors from across the country.
-For skiers, it’s one of those resorts they should ski once in their life.
+For skiers, it’s one of those resorts they should ski at once in their life.

-Salt Lake City FAQs
+Salt Lake City Ski Resorts FAQs

 How Do I get to Salt Lake City Ski Resorts?

 The other option which can also save on the hassle of parking, which can be very problematic on weekends, is to take the bus.
-To save money you can rent a basic car to get around the city and then hop on the buses at the base of the canyons.
+To save money, you can rent a compact car to get around the city and then hop on the buses at the base of the canyons.
 Ikon Pass holders receive free rides on the bus too!
 You can learn more about the ski bus service here!

 Season At Salt Lake City Ski Resorts

 The season in Salt Lake City lasts around five months, from December to April.
-It can sometimes open a little early in November or close late like May, but it’s not reliable like skiing in Banff.
+It can sometimes open a little early in November or close late, like May, but it’s not reliable like skiing in Banff.
 Of course, it all depends on the season!

 If you’re seeking the legendary Utah Powder, I’d suggest visiting in January, February, or March.
-Snowfall is about the same all three months and you’ll want a bit of base to ski the better terrain so I’d hold off on skiing in December.
+Snowfall is about the same all three months, and you’ll want a bit of base to ski the better terrain, so I’d hold off on skiing in December.